 After all this, I began to think: “Small businesses could use WordPress to create and manage their sites too.”

-And after seeing the search engine value for using WordPress, with a few optimization tips I learned along the way, and a good Theme … I knew they could leverage all this to develop new prospects for their business through online marketing, while also putting the power to update their websites in their hands.
+And after seeing the search engine value for using WordPress, with a WordPress optimization I learned along the way, and a good theme … I knew they could leverage all this to develop new prospects for their business through online marketing, while also putting the power to update their websites in their hands.

 Eventually, we started iThemes so we could focus on all this full-time.